 In order to expand clinical course opportunities for our students, Seattle University and the University of Washington law schools are allowing two students from each school to register for a clinical course at the other school not currently offered at their home school.
-This SU/UW Exchange Program will be offered for the first time during the Spring Semester 2015 (UW's Winter/Spring quarter).
-SU students will have two spots in the UW Federal Tax Clinic (4 semester credits)
+SU students will have four spots in the UW Federal Tax Clinic (4 semester credits)

 Pre or co-requisite: Individual Income Tax (TAXL-300).
 Recommended: Comprehensive Trial Advocacy (ADVC-305), Evidence (EVID-200) and Professional Responsibility (PROF-200).